Pandaqi/Pandaqi-Blog/pandaqi-blog/content/news-and-updates/my-journey-to-becoming-a-game-designer/index.md

 I _do_ know that I am a much better designer than I was five, ten, twenty years ago.
 I know I've learned a lot, I know many of my mistakes are common across new game designers, and I know the things I make now are consistently good-looking and somewhat fun.

-This article simply chronicles my process until the current day.
+This article simply chronicles my process until the present day.

 ## High School